ST34DY

 Towel Scrunches

-Towel on floor.
-Curl toes to scrunch it toward you.
+Curl toes to scrunch towel toward you.

-2 min continuous
+2 min

 Toe Yoga

-10 each pattern
+10 each

 Single Leg Balance

 Stand on one foot.
-30 sec.
-Feel the arch work.
+Feel the arch.

-30 sec each foot
+30 sec each

 WHY BARS